dinhomathias/Amc/Transition-guide-to-Version-20.0.md

 </details>

-When initializing an `Application`, many settings can be configured for the inidividual components.
+When initializing an `Application`, many settings can be configured for the individual components.
 In an effort to make this instantiation both clear and clean, we adopted the so-called [builder pattern](https://en.wikipedia.org/wiki/Builder_pattern).
 This means that instead of passing arguments directly to `Application`, one creates a builder via `Application.builder()` and then specifies all required arguments via that builder.
 Finally, the `Application` is created by calling `builder.build()`.
 A simple example is